BethKidd/Plant-Narrative-1/Group_Project/README.md

 src="https://books.google.com/books?id=3gpiDsqePMcC&newbks=0&dq=Herbarium%20amboinense%20%3A%20plurimas%20conplectens%20arbores%2C%20frutices%2C%20herbas%2C%20plantas%20terrestres&pg=PA68-IA12&output=embed">

 ###
-Ruphius’ account of the paperbark’s temporary visage following a bushfire, its white, flakey bark patchy under a scorched outer layer, is inscribed in the tree’s permanent name as given by Linnaeus, taken from the Greek mela (black) and leuca (white).
+Rumphius’ account of the paperbark’s temporary visage following a bushfire, its white, flakey bark patchy under a scorched outer layer, is inscribed in the tree’s permanent name as given by Linnaeus, taken from the Greek mela (black) and leuca (white).
 It remains a strong association for those familiar with the tree.
 In a recent [work](https://en.wikipedia.org/wiki/Parrot_and_Olivier_in_America) of Australian novelist Peter Carey, a character disfigured by burns is pictured possessing ‘pale blue eyes’ which ‘peered out from his own tattered skin as if they were prisoners inside the trunk of a blackened antipodean paperbark’.
 <param ve-entity eid="Q313254">
 <param ve-image
 url="https://upload.wikimedia.org/wikipedia/commons/c/cb/Melaleuca_quinquenervia_Wyrrabalong_NP_2.jpg"